The Creation

 appearance of age

-In essence, God’s imparting an “appearance” of great age to the universe, if the universe actually were young (say, only a few thousand years old), would qualify as God’s being a deceiver and a liar.
+In essence, God’s imparting an “appearance” of great age to the universe, if the universe actually were young (say, only a few thousand years old), would qualify as God’s being a great deceiver.
 In fact, since God has commanded us not to deceive nor to lie to one another (Leviticus 19:11bc), this indicates that He is neither a deceiver nor a liar (Titus 1:2).
 God is not like Satan, who is both a deceiver (Revelation 20:10a) and a liar (John 8:44).

 Since God apparently created Adam as a grown, adult man, it often is speculated, by those who embrace the “young-earth” viewpoint, that God could have created the universe in a “mature” or “full-grown” state as well.
 A problem with this idea is the fact that only man, not the universe, was made in God’s “image” (Genesis 1:26a,27a).
 As God did not “grow up” or “expand from a smaller size,” neither did Adam; however, the same cannot be said of the universe.
 (Of course, another implication of man’s being made in the “image” of God is that we share a triune—spirit, soul, body—nature with God.)

-It is reasonable to suppose that Adam possessed the attribute, along with God, of being always “fully developed,” since he, too, had the capacity of living forever in that created form, had he not sinned.
-(I believe he would have lived forever, if he had been allowed to eat of the tree of life—Genesis 2:9b).
+It is reasonable to suppose that Adam possessed the attribute, along with God, of being always “fully developed”—since he, too, had the capacity of living forever in that created form, had he not sinned.
+(I believe Adam would have lived forever, if he had been allowed to eat of the tree of life in the Garden—Genesis 2:9b.)
 Since God exists from “everlasting to everlasting” (Psalm 90:2), He always has been, and always will be, the same.
 God was not “raised” from infancy to adulthood, and presumably neither was Adam.
 This is just one of the ways that Adam was created in God’s image; however, the same is not true of this universe, which was not created in the “image” of God.

 Today, we can observe the furthest boundaries of the universe with the aid of extremely high-powered telescopes and other technologically advanced equipment, such as the Hubble Telescope (see “A Dime’s Worth of Difference”).
 Unlike Adam’s spirit, soul, and glorified body (assuming he will acquire the latter one day), which will live on for eternity, this present universe (heavens and earth) will pass away and will “die,” in that it will cease to exist.